 Of course, having werewolf children does pose a few practical issues, like where do you go for medical care?
 Can your children go to school?
 What happens if one of them gets into a fight and transforms in the schoolyard?
 How do you explain their vaccination record to social services?

 OK, good, now do all that as a single mother.
 Raise your special children, with their vulnerabilities and the threat of society simply destroying them.
 Keep it together as they face danger, and decide their paths in life.

 Many other themes overlap.
 How do humans and nature relate?
 Is “Be yourself” really always good advice?
 How much conformity is right?
 How do you balance?
 How do you handle grief?
 When your survival is in doubt, can you trust your neighbors?
 Do you have a choice?

 The visual storytelling in this film is breathtaking.
 And despite the fairy tale subject matter, strangely universal.

 I looked at 15 reviews of the movie, rejecting 13 of them outright.
-This one expertly reveals themes of the film, its cinematic stye, and is good to watch either before (spoilers!) or after you see the film itself.
+This one expertly reveals themes of the film, its cinematic style, and is good to watch either before (spoilers!) or after you see the film itself.
 It answers why this film just stays in your mind after seeing it.